 Harvard GSD Design Discovery Virtual

-A virtual 3-week program for an international audience interested in design and its media and methods across Architecture, Landscape, and Urban Planning and Design.
+A virtual 3-week program for a global audience interested in design media and methods across Architecture, Landscape, and Urban Planning and Design.
 With an emphasis on digital media for design drawing and modeling, this program explores the potentials of design to address a series of contemporary topics.
+U.S. and international citizens are invited to apply to join us!

 Successful participants receive a program certificate, student evaluation, and produce a draft portfolio of design work that can be shared with design program admission committees, potential design employers, collaborators, clients, or home school programs for course credit consideration.